File format: VTOC

+Dataset Organization (DSORG) of the dataset described by it.

 OS/2 extended attributes

 The HPFS, FAT12, and FAT16 (but not FAT32) filesystems allow the storage of "extended attributes" with files.
 These comprise an arbitrary set of triplets with a name, a coded type for the value, and a value, where the names are unique and values can be up to 64 KB long.
 There are standardized meanings for certain types and names (under OS/2).
 One such is that the ".TYPE" extended attribute is used to determine the file type.
 Its value comprises a list of one or more file types associated with the file, each of which is a string, such as "Plain Text" or "HTML document".
 Thus a file may have several types.

 The NTFS filesystem also allows storage of OS/2 extended attributes, as one of the file forks, but this feature is merely present to support the OS/2 subsystem (not present in XP), so the Win32 subsystem treats this information as an opaque block of data and does not use it.
 Instead, it relies on other file forks to store meta-information in Win32-specific formats.
 OS/2 extended attributes can still be read and written by Win32 programs, but the data must be entirely parsed by applications.